 Flying Mollusk Studio utilized Affectiva’s Affdex software development set to make a psychological thriller category computer game called Nevermind, which becomes more challenging when players feel scared or anxious.
 If players can master their feelings, and remain calm or calm down, the game levels are much easier to master and less surreal.

-Marketers and marketers have actually likewise used Affectiva’s software-as-a-service to carry out focus groups, of a kind, where respondents put on t need to describe how they feel as they evaluate an advertisement, program or brand-new product for the very first time.
+Marketers and marketeers have actually used Affectiva’s software-as-a-service to carry out focus groups, of a kind, where respondents are encouraged to feel the need to describe in detail using emotional language what they evaluate in an advertisement, program or brand-new product for the very first time.
 Their emotional response can merely be evaluated through the software.

-The idea is that if a bulk of viewers of a film, program or commercial lose interest at a particular point, companies that use Affectiva for screening will understand it, and have the ability to modify their content after getting psychological journey reports back from a focus group.
+The idea is that if a bulk of viewers of a film, program or commercial lose interest at a particular point, companies that use Affectiva for screening will understand it, and have the ability to modify their content after taking the psychological journey and report back from a focus group.

 It’s not difficult to think of bad actors using the power of emotional intelligence to deceive or harm individuals.
 And obviously marketing and customer research study is constantly a bit manipulative.